mikenizo808/How-To-Crypto-Mine-for-Monero-XMR-on-Ubuntu-20.04-with-XMRig/README.md

 Simply launch the `Software & Updates` application and navigate to the `Additional Drivers` tab.
 There you will see the various versions available; Click the one at the top of the list for the latest.

 ## Optional Networking - Install `net-tools` with `apt`
-For conveneince, we can install `net-tools` which will let us do `ifconfig` to see our network info if ever needed (or just use the default `ip addr` command, though the output is not great for that one.).
+For convenience, we can install `net-tools` which will let us do `ifconfig` to see our network info if ever needed (or just use the default `ip addr` command, though the output is not great for that one.).
 For these reasons and more, we install `net-tools`.

     sudo apt install net-tools